KozielGPC/mfe-setup-zephyr-cloud/README.md

 ## Deployment
 - Each app can be deployed independently to Zephyr Cloud.
-- The shell app should be configured to reference the deployed URLs of the remotes.
+- Shell App references remote apps via webpack configuration.
-- It can be accessed in: https://staging-app-shell-mfe-setup-zephyr-cloud-kozielgpc-ze.zephyrcloud.app
+- Shell App can can be accessed in: https://staging-app-shell-mfe-setup-zephyr-cloud-kozielgpc-ze.zephyrcloud.app

 ---